Wellington (The Nilgiris)

 Mysore.
 Mysore, Karnataka state's second biggest city, is famous for its royalty - the Wodeyar family, who still have their palaces.
 Mysore is about 150 kms via Ooty, Masinagudi and Nanjanagudu.
 The Mysore Palace, Lalitha Mahal (now a hotel), Brindavan Gardens, Chamundi Hills are just a few of its attractions.
 There are good hotels to stay at and equally good eating places.
 Mysore is famous for silk sarees and sandalwood products.
 For more info, read this page on Mysore.

 Bangalore.
-Bangalore, a major city, and is easily identified as the city where the outsourcing story in India began.
-But besides the legendary IT industries, Bangalore also has its share of tourist places like Vidhana Soudha, Tipu Sultan's Palace, Lalbagh, Bangalore Palace, Science Museum and much more.
-For those interested in shopping, there are abundant shopping malls.
-Likewise with the restaurants - you can savour the cuisine of almost all the regions in India as well as the globe.
+Bangalore,also known as the garden city is the capital of Karnataka State.It has a population of about 11 million.
+Known also as an ,Electronics city', besides well-known IT industries, Bangalore also has its share of tourist places like Vidhana Soudha, Tipu Sultan's Palace, Lalbagh, Bangalore Palace, Science Museum and much more.
+For those interested in shopping, there are numerous shopping malls.
+Likewise with the restaurants - you can savour the cuisine of almost all the regions in India as well as most globe cuisines.
 Bangalore is about 290 kms from Wellington.
 Although, some car drivers prefer going to Bangalore via Mysore, it is better (and faster) to travel via Salem.
-Or you always have the flights and trains.
 For more info, read this page on Bangalore.

 Madurai and Rameswaram.
-These are important temple towns for Hindus, especially Rameswaram which is considered one of the 4 holy places (chaar dhams), one must visit once in a lifetime.
+These are important temple towns.
+Rameswaram is considered one of the four holy places (chaar dhams), one must visit once in a lifetime.
+The Meenakshi Amman temple is Madurai's most important Landmark.
+It is also famous for chugudi cotton sarees, color dyeing, motifs,handcraft and brassware.
 Madurai is about 290 kms and Rameswaram is located about 455 kms from Wellington.
-You can read more about it at this blog post on Madurai and Rameswaram
+You can read more about it at this blog post on Madurai and Rameswaram.

 Kanyakumari.
-This place is located about 520 kms from Wellington and is on the southern-most tip of India and has the iconic Vivekanand Rock Memorial and more.
-You can read about this in a detailed blog post on Kanyakumari
+Located about 520 kms from Wellington and is on the southern-most tip of India and has the iconic Vivekanand Rock Memorial and more.
+You can read about this in a detailed blog post on Kanyakumari.